GilHope/dev-to-blog/README.md

 # Dev.to Blog Automation

-Automate blogs to be posted to dev.to
+Automate my notes to be formatted into markdown files and be posted as blogs posts on dev.to

-SOmething